Katsevich-Lab/import-10X-2018/README.md

-# Tian 2024 Data Repository
+# 10X 2018 Data Repository

-This repository contains code and data structure for importing and processing the **10x 2018 single-cell RNA sequencing data**.
+This repository contains code and data structure for importing and processing the **10X 2018 single-cell RNA sequencing data**.
 Here, we get **two similar single-cell RNA sequencing (scRNA-seq) experiments** conducted on **Human PBMC (Peripheral Blood Mononuclear Cells)** from a healthy donor.
 The datasets are provided by 10X Genomics as sample datasets.
 One dataset contains approximately 1000 cells, while the other contains approximately 10000 cells,

 Data from the two experiments are labeled as:
 - **pbmc_1k_v3**